-In Texas, courts are required to make child custody decisions in the best interest of the child or children.
+As per the child custody laws in Texas, courts are required to make child custody decisions in the best interest of the child or children.
 That usually means keeping both parents involved in their children’s lives, but that does not guarantee equal custody or parenting time.

 Ideally, both parents will amicably negotiate a custody and visitation agreement, however, if no agreement can be reached, the decision will be left up to a judge or jury.